Sundays: Holy Eucharist at 8:00am (Rite I)

 Good Shepherd has a variety of ministries for every age, to deepen your faith and to serve God and one another.
 No matter who you are, where you are on your spiritual journey, or what your gifts and interests may be, there is a place for you in our community!
 We want to help you connect with God's unique call for your life.
 Visit our ministries page for more information.

 Click here to read our monthly newsletter!
 See what God has going on at Good Shepherd!
-You can also sign up receive the newsletter in your inbox by submitting your email address in the box at the bottom of this page, or you can receive a printed copy through your regular mail by contacting the the church secretary.
+You can also sign up receive the newsletter in your inbox by submitting your email address in the box at the bottom of this page, or you can receive a printed copy through your regular mail by contacting our Parish Secretary.

-Vestry Meetings are held on the third Tuesday of each month at 5:30 pm in the Edmondson Conference Room.
+Vestry Meetings are held on the third Tuesday of each month at 5:30 pm via Zoom.
 All meetings are open to the congregation, and all are welcome!
 For more information on our vestry, visit our Leadership page.

-Randolph County LGBTQ Tribe Support Group meets on the first Tuesday of every month at 6:00 pm in the parlor.
+Randolph County LGBTQ Tribe Support Group meets on the first Tuesday of every month at 6:00 pm via Zoom.
 If you are looking for a safe, affirming community, come and join.
 Allies welcome!